 - Fast time to diagnosis and treatment after discovering a suspicious spot on a lung

 - Minimally invasive treatment options like our robotic 3D navigational bronchoscopy

 Lung cancer screening program

 The sooner lung cancer is found the better.
 We want cancer treatment to begin in its earliest stages, when it is most treatable.
 Lung cancer often does not present any symptoms in its early stages, which is why it frequently goes undetected until it advances.
-At Doctors Hospital, we offer a low-cost CT lung cancer screening program to honor our commitment to the early detection of lung cancer.
+At Doctors Hospital, we offer a free Low-Dose CT lung cancer screening program to honor our commitment to the early detection of lung cancer.

 A low-dose CT scan is a non-invasive, painless imaging exam that only takes a few minutes to complete.
 By receiving this screening exam, we can identify lung abnormalities in much earlier stages—far before symptom onset.